bottkars/bottkars.github.io/_posts/2019-08-17-azurestack-loves-concourse-chapter2.md

 3. add the ssh key to Deploy Keys
 4. set the ssh key for the github resource

-1. to create an ssh key for your Pipeline Repository, run
+to create an ssh key for your Pipeline Repository, run

 {% highlight scss %}
 ssh-keygen -t rsa -b 4096 -C mypipeline@github.com -f ~/.ssh/azcli_demo_key -N ""
 {% endhighlight %}

-2. Set the repository to private
+Set the repository to private
-Growse to your Github Repository.
-Go to the settings in the upper right.
+Browse to your Github Repository.
+Go to the settings in the upper right:

 <figure class="full">
 	<img src="/images/git_settings.png" alt="">
 	<figcaption>git settings</figcaption>
 </figure>

-scroll down to the "Danger Zone" and click on make Private
+scroll down to the "Danger Zone" and click on make Private:

 <figure class="full">
 	<img src="/images/danger_zone.png" alt="">
 	<figcaption>git settings</figcaption>
 </figure>

-3. Add the Deploy key
+Add the Deploy key
 Go to the Deploy key Section on the right

 <figure class="full">